altgans/altgans.github.io/src/posts/linux-setup.md

 setting up Mullvad as VPN
 installed `mullvad-bin`
 removed `audacity`
-TODO fix my xdg-defaults
+TODO: fix my xdg-defaults

 2025-11-08 15:07
-TODO could look into [papis/papis](https://github.com/papis/papis) for managing sources, although I don't want to get into academia;
+TODO: could look into [papis/papis](https://github.com/papis/papis) for managing sources, although I don't want to get into academia;
 maybe useful for capturing websites, videos, blogs, etc, and then refering to them in neovim.
 Or videos, movies I watched, books I read, to better identify patterns and great authors/artists
-TODO look into zk -- or better said, into any way to quickly capture thoughts from the CLI In that sense, I really hate 'todos'; I perceive them as strict and robotic, and believe they will break some time in the future, as humans are not robots
+TODO: look into zk -- or better said, into any way to quickly capture thoughts from the CLI In that sense, I really hate 'todos'; I perceive them as strict and robotic, and believe they will break some time in the future, as humans are not robots

+2025-11-08 21:33
+I guess I reached config fatigue.
+Some things still to do,
+but I don't want to spend more time looking at github repos and reading readmes!
+I also don't want to write more pages on the blog, lol I unpacked `mixxx` and did some DJ'ing instead.